ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 2. Save the the change and restart the `ssh` service.

-    ~~~bash
+    ~~~sh
     $ sudo systemctl restart sshd.service
     ~~~

 #### Disabling X11 forwarding

-Proxmox VE doesn't come with a graphic (X11) environment.
-This means that you can disable the forwarding of the X11 system through ssh connections.
+Proxmox VE does not come with a graphic (X11) environment, so you can disable the forwarding of the X11 system through ssh connections.

 1. Edit the current `/etc/ssh/sshd_config` file, setting the value of the `X11Forwarding` parameter to `no`.

-    ~~~bash
+    ~~~sh
     #GatewayPorts no
     X11Forwarding no
     #X11DisplayOffset 10